freeradical13/freeradical13.github.io/index.md

 Some organisms have [Blood][] which is a liquid (and connective tissue) that includes blood plasma, glucose, proteins, clotting factors, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
 [Blood plasma][] is everything in the extracellular matrix of blood cells.
 [Blood serum][] is everything in blood except for blood cells and clotting factors.
 Normal blood pH is about 7.4.

-##### Blood Cells

-Blood cells ([hematopoietic cells][]) are secreted in the bone marrow (before birth, in the yolk sac, liver, or spleen) from pluripotent [hematopoietic stem cells][] in a process called [hematopoiesis][].

-Hematopoietic stem cells may divide to create further hematopoietic stem cells in a process called [stem cell self-renewal][], or hematopoietic stem cells may specialize into one of three cell lineages:

-* Erythroid: This cell type may further specialize into:
-  * [Erythroblasts][]: These create [Red Blood Cells][] (or [erythrocytes][], or RBCs) which lack a nucleus and most organelles and deliver O<sub>2</sub> to cells in the body.
-They lack mitochondria and generate ATP through anaerobic respiration.
-  * [Megakaryocytes][]: These create [Platelets][] (or [thrombocytes][]) which lack a nucleus and help with forming blood clots in response to injury.
-A blood clot that blocks the flow of blood in a vessel is called a [thrombus][].
-They lack mitochondria and generate ATP through anaerobic respiration.
-* Myeloid: This cell type may further specialize into:
-  * A granulocyte-macrophage progenitor cell which may further specialize into:
-    * A [Neutrophil cell][] which is a leukocyte attracted by signals from infected tissues.
-    * An [Eosinophil cell][] which is a leukocyte that targets multicellular invaders.
-    * A Basophil cell.
-    * A macrophage and dendritic cell precursor which may further specialize into:
-      * A Monocyte, which may further specialize into:
-        * A [Macrophage][] which is a leukocytes that either patrols by circulating throughout the blood or stays in one tissue to monitor for pathogens.
-Macrophages release cytokines which attract neutrophils.
-        * A [Dentritic cell][] which populates tissues such as skin and migrates to lymph nodes after interacting with pathogens to stimulate the adaptive immune system.
-  * A [Mast cell][] which releases signaling molecules called [histamines][] which stimulate surrounding blood vessels to dilate to increase blood supply and become more permeable to neutrophils.
-* Lymphoid (or [White Blood Cells][], or [leukocytes][], or WBCs)): This cell type may further specialize into:
-  * A B cell.
-A B cell may further specializ into:
-    * A Plasma cell.
-  * A precursor cell which may further specialize into:
-    * A [Natural Killer cell][] which is a leukocyte that circulates throughout the blood and lymph patrolling for virus-infected and cancerous cells.
-Instead of phagocytosis, natural killer cells release chemicals that cause cell death.
-    * A T cell.
-A T cell may further specialize into:
-      * An Effector T cell.

 ##### Blood Vessels

 [Blood vessels][] are either arteries, capillaries, or veins.
 The inner walls of blood vessels are lined with [Endothelial Cells][].